 A Local's Complete Guide to London Chinatown

-Bordered by four striking Qing-era style gates with Soho to north and Covent Garden to the east, London‘s Chinatown sits right in the heart of the city.
+Bordered by four striking Qing-era style gates with Soho to the north and Covent Garden to the east, London’s Chinatown sits right in the heart of the city.

-Chinatown is one of the most colourful and thriving areas of London packed full to brim with restaurants, bars, interesting shops, supermarkets, health clinics, nail salons and bakeries.
+Chinatown is one of the most colourful and thriving areas of London packed full to the brim with restaurants, bars, interesting shops, supermarkets, health clinics, nail salons and bakeries.

-There’s something to suit everyone here.
-High-end fancy restaurants sit next to simple, cheap eateries and buffets.
-At first, it was a hub for Cantonese cuisine.
-But today you’ll also find the likes of delicious Vietnamese, Thai, Japanese, Malaysian and Singaporean.
+At first, Chinatown was a hub for Cantonese cuisine, but today you’ll also find the likes of Vietnamese, Thai, Japanese, Malaysian and Singaporean fare among others.

 No time to read this post on London Chinatown now?
 Save it for later!